 This ultra-flavorful and satisfying side dish is best served warm.

-1½ pounds baby red fingerling potatoes, washed and cubed into 1-inch pieces (no need to peel)
+1½ pounds fingerling potatoes, such as this week’s German Butterball variety, washed and cubed into 1-inch pieces (no need to peel)

 8 bacon slices, diced